xiejiangzhi/webview/README.md

 * [Traveling Ruby](https://github.com/phusion/traveling-ruby).
 I have made a version to support ruby 2.6.3 [here](https://github.com/xiejiangzhi/traveling-ruby) for OSX and Linux
 * [Ruby Packer](https://github.com/pmq20/ruby-packer)

+When I finish my application, I will make a gem of the framework.

 ## Development